TUM-DSE/research-work-info/README.md

 * Thesis presentation

-The advisor must use the following form for the final assesment and send the report along with their CV to the chair secretary.
+The advisor must use the following form for the final assesment and send the report *along with their CV* to the chair secretary.

 * [Asssesment form](https://docs.google.com/document/d/1Isy1vj3w-B3UzykZMwliBM8m0YdpLMrTRgCtAUVF0so/edit?usp=sharing)

+* **Note**: We require CVs only for external advisors.
+The staff members at the chair do not need to submit their CV.

 ## Grading
 For grading, the standard TUM grading scheme will be used.
 Please see the table below.